-As established by Pearl and Mackenzie \cite{pearl2018book}, current deep learning architectures remain trapped on the lowest rung of the ``Ladder of Causation'' (association and observation); they are mathematically and computationally incapable of performing true interventions or contemplating counterfactuals.
-This epistemological deficit is the root of their inability to operate autonomously in high-risk physical environments ($R \ge 4$).
-Looking forward, the anticipated paradigm shift from purely Statistical AI to \textit{Logical AI} \cite{marcus2020next} (Artificial General Intelligence equipped with robust neurosymbolic causal reasoning, system-2 thinking, and embodied integration) will precipitate a seismic structural shock to the labor market.
-As Marcus \cite{marcus2020next} argues, moving beyond brittle statistical correlations toward robust, causal intelligence is required to successfully navigate the open-ended physical real world.
-When autonomous agents cross the rubicon of Moravec's Paradox—demonstrating absolute reliability in physical interactions and deterministic logic in high-stakes environments—the risk penalties that currently insulate the bottom-tier occupations will collapse.
-We hypothesize that the arrival of mature Logical AI will trigger a massive structural inversion of our current vulnerability rankings, a complex macroeconomic phenomenon that we intend to quantify and explore in our subsequent research.
+As Pearl and Mackenzie \cite{pearl2018book} argue, current deep-learning architectures remain trapped on the lowest rung of the ``Ladder of Causation'' (association and observation); they are computationally incapable of performing true interventions or contemplating counterfactuals.
+This epistemological deficit is the root cause of their inability to operate autonomously in high-risk physical environments ($R \ge 4$).
+The anticipated paradigm shift from purely Statistical AI to \textit{Logical AI} \cite{marcus2020next}, that is, Artificial General Intelligence equipped with robust neurosymbolic causal reasoning, system-2 thinking, and embodied integration, will produce a structural shock to the labor market.
+As Marcus \cite{marcus2020next} argues, moving beyond brittle statistical correlations toward robust causal intelligence is required to navigate the open-ended physical world.
+When autonomous agents cross the rubicon of Moravec's Paradox by demonstrating absolute reliability in physical interactions and deterministic logic in high-stakes environments, the risk penalties currently insulating bottom-tier occupations will collapse.
+We hypothesize that the arrival of mature Logical AI will trigger a structural inversion of our current vulnerability rankings, a macroeconomic phenomenon we intend to quantify in subsequent research.